Electro Harmonix Pocket Metal Muff Review

 Under: Guitar Gear Reviews

-The Ehx Electro-Harmonix Pocket Metal Muff Distortion Pedal takes the classic muff pedal and turbo charges it!
+The Electro Harmonix Pocket Metal Muff Distortion Pedal takes the classic muff pedal, and turbo charges it!
 In addition to the classic sounds, the tone switch makes this EHX pedal produce some unique tones.

-Unlike many of the pedal reviews I’ve written, the Pocket Metal Muff is an adaptation or if you will an extension of an existing classic pedal and not a clone.
+Unlike many of the pedal reviews I’ve written, the Electro Harmonix Pocket Metal Muff Distortion Pedal is an adaptation or if you will an extension of an existing classic pedal.
+It’s not a clone!
+Such a relief!

-While billed as a guitar effect pedal for metal, I found it be useful for a range of overdrive tones, which really surprised me.
+While billed as a guitar effect pedal for metal, I found it useful for a range of overdrive and fuzz tones, which really surprised me.
 It seems that EHX has done a great job of creating a pedal that useful for pop, rock, and metal.

 Build Quality: 9/10